pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Let that sink in for a bit.
 18! years!

-With CSS, this started as (client-side) JS only and span soup; we have had that since 2004 (via jsmath, MathJax's precursor).
+With CSS, this solution started as (client-side) JS only and span soup; we have had that since 2004 (via [jsmath](https://www.math.union.edu/~dpvc/jsMath/), MathJax's precursor).

 With SVG, we've had this since 2011.
-MathJax v2, first client-side but quickly also server-side (via phantomjs and later via mathjax-node).
+MathJax v2, at first client-side but quickly also server-side (via phantomjs and later via mathjax-node).
-[To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally understand or care about the web as a use case, e.g., they wouldn't give you good vertical alignment to meet a baseline.]
+[To some degree, various tools could produce SVG from, e.g., TeX, even earlier that but they didn't generally care about the web as a use case, e.g., they wouldn't give you good vertical alignment to meet a baseline.]